The pastoral wellbeing and academic development of our students are our prime responsibilities

 - Duty – students will conduct themselves with civility and compassion at all times, supporting each other and looking beyond themselves.
 (Amplification of School Aim 3: ‘Contributing to the community’)

 English and Creative Faculties – IMAGINATION: enable students to explore new ideas and empathise with the thinking of others, without limitation or risk.

 Mathematics and Science Faculties – ENLIGHTENMENT: equip students with the insight and determination to embrace new ideas, technology and innovation, enabling them to contribute to the ever-changing natural and physical world around them.

-Humanities and Languages Faculties – COMMUNITY: provide students with the tools to respect and celebrate the great diversity of cultures, backgrounds and beliefs, within and beyond the School, whilst recognising that we have more in common than that which divides us.
+Humanities and Languages Faculties – DIVERSITY: provide students with the tools to respect and celebrate the great diversity of cultures, backgrounds and beliefs, within and beyond the School, whilst recognising that we have more in common than that which divides us.
 (Humanities, Languages and Social Sciences subjects)

 CCHS is animated by a passion for learning, bonded by civility and engaged with our community